Mt. Haguro represents the present and is the start of a sacred pilgrimage known as the Journey of Rebirth.

 Contact us for guided tours.

 The trailhead of Mt.
-Haguro can be reached by bus, but a rental car is highly recommended due to the scarcity of buses in the rural outskirts of Tsuruoka City.
+Haguro can be reached by bus, but a rental car is recommended due to the limitations of buses in the rural outskirts of Tsuruoka City.
 See available rental car options here.

 You may also climb up the mountain on foot and take the bus back down.